JoannaBy/DHSI2019-Stylometry/daily_notes/13th_June.md

   * Cross-validation
   * Conditions of a reliable classification study - how to choose texts? how many words do we need?
 * Supervised classification with classify()
-* Taking a close look at the author - rolling.classify()
+* Taking a closer look at the author - sequential analysis with rolling.classify()

 ### New functions
 ```